playcanvas/playcanvas-sync/README.md

-Alternatively, you can get your branch id from the Version Control Panel of the PlayCanvas Editor, and your project id from its home page url.
+Alternatively, you can get your branch id from the Version Control Panel of the PlayCanvas Editor, and your project id from its home page url, e.g. for `playcanvas.com/project/10/overview/test_proj` the id is 10.

 All listed key-value pairs are necessary.
 You can keep some of them in `.pcconfig` in your home directory,